That! Feels Good!: Critical reception

 That!
 Feels Good! received widespread critical acclaim.
 Ware was praised for her "retro mood", creating a "maximalist tour de force of glossy pop sounds".
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 89, based on 19 reviews, indicating "universal acclaim", being her highest rated album since her debut album Devotion.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 89, based on 19 reviews, indicating "universal acclaim", and being the highest rated album of her career, overtaking her debut album Devotion.
 Aggregator AnyDecentMusic? gave That!
 Feels Good!
 8.4 out of 10, based on their assessment of the critical consensus.

 Reviewing the album for AllMusic, Andy Kellman claimed that, "Vocally, Ware has somehow found another gear, turning in her most commanding performances while having what sounds like a ball with her background singers."
 Ludovic Hunter-Tilney of the Financial Times praised the record for shifting to "a more funk-and-soul-based sound", drawing comparisons to Chaka Khan's "majestic vocal attack" with Ware's single "Pearls".
-Eric Bennett of Paste wrote: "Part Madonna's Confessions on a Dance Floor, part Countess LuAnn's 'Money Can't Buy You Class', That!
+Eric Bennett of Paste wrote: "Part Madonna's Confessions on a Dance Floor, part Countess LuAnn's "Money Can't Buy You Class," That!
 Feels Good! is a record of sterling, mirrorball-lit songs and bawdy lyricism.
 It's Ware's finest collection of work to date."
 Alexis Petridis of The Guardian described it as "pop music made by people who really know what they're doing."

 Sophie Williams of NME said this was Ware's "finest album of her career", calling it a "transformative experience".
 Julianne Escobedo Shepherd of Pitchfork commended its inspired take on disco, calling it "a genre revival album that's painstakingly true to its source material, but doesn't sound like a curdled rehash".
 Konstantinos Pappis compared the album to its predecessor in the review for Our Culture Mag, writing that, "it feels like Ware is able to tap into a kind of emotionality that was a bit more measured on What's Your Pleasure?
 While the new record gives off the impression the singer is joyously living through others as well as herself, those intertwined needs – to escape and connect – now have deeper grounding."
 Retropop Magazine said, "Jessie delivers the perfect record, breathing a breath of fresh air into the commercial charts while paying homage to the icons that influenced her journey to becoming one of the UK's premier artists of the past decade.
 It's that good!"